oychang/Markovsecrets/README.md

 * Up to Secrets #4265
 * 20 lyrics each from Jay-Z, Kendrick Lamar, & Psy
+* The soundtrack to Disney's Frozen
 * Saga of King Olaf, The Road Not Taken
 * TODO: The Odyssey

 NB: the raw data files are not stored in this repository.
-Rather, to keep repo size down, only `mapping.json` is made available in the `heroku` branch.
+Rather, to keep repo size down, only `mapping.json` is made available.
 The true structure of `data/` is so:

 ```bash